maybexp/ProductivityTracker/README.md

-# Productivity tracker inspired by the principles explained in "Atomic Habits" by James Clear
+# Productivity tracker
+Inspired by the principles explained in "Atomic Habits" by James Clear